Apple TV+ Review

 It’s handy to cover an app like Apple TV+ several months after the launch date.
-Most of the original shows have come and gone, and we’re on the precipice of several new shows this fall and also into next year.
-It gives us time to read Foundation again.
+Most of the original shows have come and gone, and we’re on the precipice of several new shows in 2021.
+Maybe we’ll have time to read Foundation again.
 The app is definitely worth keeping around, especially if you have access to it for free (or even for the $5 per month fee).

 In the end, the star rating (3.5 out of 5) is a reflection of what it’s like to use the app right now.
 Disney+ has hundreds of archival shows and movies.
 Same with Netflix and Amazon Prime.
 We might have ranked Apple TV+ even lower if it wasn’t free or priced so low (about $2 cheaper than Disney+ for example).
 In the end, it’s the potential for new shows that makes us interested.
 (We’ll revisit this review once those are released.)